vnck/vnck.github.io/projects/_posts/2021-09-20-hitch-ridersip-demand.md

 The semi-structured nature of a hitch request eases the data standardisation process.
 Each hitch request can be interpreted as a trip.
 Using regex matching, an Origin-Destination (OD) pair can be constructed from the textual content of the hitch request.
 For simplicity, the date and time when the hitch request was made is treated as the date and time of the trip, given that only a minority of the hitch requests are a scheduled request.
 It is important to note that these trips represent ridership demand, as each hitch request is not guaranteed to produce a fulfilled trip.

-Having extracted the OD pairs, the location names of the pick-up and drop-off then need to be transformed into a standardised geospatial format for analysis.
+Having extracted the OD pairs, the location names of the pick-up and drop-off exist as unstructured natural text data and thus, needs to be transformed into a standardised geospatial format for analysis.
 Three different approaches were used for this process.

 1. **Postal code extraction**